Zeezi-maddie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 12- A script that prints all possible combinations of two letters, except

 Task 13- Ascript that prints a number with two decimal places, followed by a new line

+Task 14- A script that converts a number from base 10(stored in the environment variable DECIMAL) to base 16.

+Task 15- A script that encodes and decodes text using the rot13 encryption.
+Assume ASCII

+Task 16- A script that prints every other line from the input, starting with the first line

+Task 17- A shell script that adds the two numbers stored inthe environment variables WATER(is in base water) and STIR(is in base stir) and prints the result.
+The result should be in base bestchol